sreid7/RedHat-RH124/README.md

 To delete a letter, type "x".

+To replace a letter(s), type "r" on top of the letter you want to replace.

 To delete an entire line, type "d".

+To create a new line, type "o".

 To undo deletion or any changes, type "u".